Armand de Bourbon, Prince of Conti: Life in prison

-Said to be "mystic" and "full of strange ideas", Conti turned slightly mad while in prison.
-Having a secret passion for his sister the Duchess of Longueville, he invented tricks to make her notice him.
+Said to be "mystic" and "full of strange ideas", Conti turned slightly mad while in prison. (this might have been a symptom of the syphilis which would lead to his death) Having a secret passion for his sister the Duchess of Longueville, he invented tricks to make her notice him.
+He would later like her become a fervent jansenist.
 He tried alchemy and potions for some time and eventually bruised himself with a spatula.
-This episode was ultimately fortunate for him because he could no longer be refused external help from physicians, some of whom would pass letters and pleas to the outside world which speeded up his eventual release.
+This episode was ultimately fortunate for him because he could no longer be refused external help from physicians, some of whom would pass letters and pleas to the outside world which sped up his eventual release.

+The sister of the brothers, the Duchess de Longueville, having fled to avoid capture turned to Turenne and begged him for aid and he resolved to rescue her brothers.